asciamanna/asciamanna.github.io/_posts/2018-06-29-practices-for-effective-mob-programming.md

 ### Experiment with Switching Intervals

 For the teams I've worked with we've found that a seven minute switching interval is preferred in a mob session with six to eight people.
 This can be modified in mobster to tune both the driving and break duration.
 I recommend adjusting the time based on what works best for your circumstances.
-However, **I would challenge you to keep the switching interval small and to experiment with smaller switching intervals.**
+However, **I would challenge you to keep the switching interval small and to experiment with smaller switching intervals.** Shorter intervals help the mob participants stay engaged and focused.

 ### Disciplined Break Taking